Armenian genocide: Armenia and Azerbaijan

 Armenian Genocide Remembrance Day is commemorated on 24 April each year in Armenia and abroad, the anniversary of the deportation of Armenian intellectuals.
 On 24 April 1965, 100,000 Armenians protested in Yerevan, and diaspora Armenians demonstrated across the world in favor of recognition of the genocide and annexing land from Turkey.
 A memorial was completed two years later, at Tsitsernakaberd above Yerevan.

 Since 1988, Armenians and Turkic Azeris have been involved in a conflict over Nagorno-Karabakh, an Armenian enclave internationally recognized as part of Azerbaijan.
 Initially involving peaceful demonstrations by Armenians, the conflict turned violent and has featured massacres by both sides, resulting in the displacement of more than half a million people.
 During the conflict, the Azerbaijani and Armenian governments have regularly accused each other of plotting genocide.
 Azerbaijan has also joined the Turkish effort to deny the Armenian genocide.

 International recognition

 In response to continuing denial by the Turkish state, many Armenian diaspora activists have lobbied for international formal recognition of the Armenian genocide, an effort that has become a central concern of the Armenian diaspora.
-From the 1970s onward, many countries avoided recognition to preserve good relations with Turkey.
-As of 2025, 34 UN member states have formally recognized the genocide, along with the Holy See and the European Parliament.
+Since the 1970s, many countries have avoided recognition in order to preserve diplomatic relations with Turkey.
+As of 2026, 35 UN member states have formally recognised the genocide, along with the Holy See and the European Parliament.